 - Long-term sickness

 - This is characterised by a member of staff being absent for over 4 weeks and there being little indication as to when they’ll return.
+Long term sickness absence may require reasonable adjustments and workplace adjustments to support employees’ return.
+A return to work interview is recommended to facilitate reintegration and address any ongoing needs.

 - Injury